-Grammy Award winner, Henri has collaborated with artists such as Malcolm McLaren (his partner), Thierry Dreyfus, Yves Saint Laurent, The Police, Charles Aznavour, Barry White, De La Soul, Andy Hughes (The Orb), Madonna, Lenny Kravitz, Alicia Keys and No Doubt.
+Grammy Award winner, Henri has collaborated with artists such as Malcolm McLaren, Thierry Dreyfus, Yves Saint Laurent, The Police, Charles Aznavour, Barry White, De La Soul, Andy Hughes (The Orb), Madonna, Lenny Kravitz, Alicia Keys and Deepak Chopra.

 He has been commissioned by the French Ministry of Culture to write music for art installations in landmarks such as the French National Library and Chateau de Versailles, and by the city of Paris for a Thierry Dreyfus installation in Cathedral Notre Dame De Paris, which attracted more than 50,000 people in 6 hours.

 In 2014, he was commissioned by the French and Chinese governments to compose and perform a music piece at the Grand Palais in Paris for the 50th year anniversary of France recognizing China.
 This piece for piano and guzheng (Chinese harp) was performed live before dignitaries of both governments and 5,000 guests.
 In 2015, Struck composed music for "W Magazine - Shooting Stars exhibition at LACMA museum celebrating the work of fashion photographers Steven Klein, Juergen Teller, Tim Walker and Mario Sorrenti.